manomarichal/project-compilers/readme.md

     source venv/bin/activate

-to deactivate it later, use the `deactivate` command
+When you're done using the compiler, deactivate it again using the `deactivate` command. (or just quit the terminal)

 #### Install prerequisites: